rreben/Calculator/Calculator/README.md

 + correct bug. result of calculation has to be usable as input of next calculation. (done)
 + correct bug.
 Division does not work (done)

-+ switch radians (0 t 2 pi, default) in degrees, try UI Switch
++ switch radians (0 t 2 pi, default) in degrees, try UI Switch (done)

++ Refactoring: dnry with setting degree or radians on brain / model
++ Refactoring: use boolean property to enable KVO and dnry.